chromo gapfill

 <prefix>.gapfill_plan.tsv |

-One row per adjacent sorted contig pair with graph status, path nodes, GAF support counts/status/supporting reads, Hi-C and reference-placement support counts, risk flags, branch-complexity score, high-degree/self-loop/unsequenced node lists, fill status, inserted bp, right-trim bp, fallback gap bp, editable accept_fill, and whether the fill was applied. |
+One row per adjacent sorted contig pair, or adjacent AGP component pair in scaffold/AGP mode, with graph status, path nodes, GAF support counts/status/supporting reads, Hi-C and reference-placement support counts, long-read bridge fields, external patch comparison fields, risk flags, branch-complexity score, high-degree/self-loop/unsequenced node lists, fill status, inserted bp, right-trim bp, fallback gap bp, editable accept_fill, and whether the fill was applied. |

 --review-html path |